 Forwards can also clip the ball into the other forward’s path and work a give and go.
 Instead of a dummy and letting the ball go past them completely, they can get a touch on the ball or flick the ball on to the forward, using the pace of the ball to spin the ball into the other forward, perhaps around a defender.
 Watch how this is done by Juventus and Trezeguet, he does the dummy run and then turns to receive the ball back perfectly.

-In the video below, check out Fabian Espindola's goal off a dummy run.
-Set plays don't only happen from dead balls in soccer, but Real Salt Lake proved that training ground exercises can pay off in big games.
+In the video below, check out Fabian Espindola’s goal from a dummy run.
+Set plays don’t only happen from dead balls in soccer, but Real Salt Lake proved that training ground exercises can pay off in big games.

-The Blind Pass
+The Blind Pass or Switch

 This pass is not exactly blind of course, just deceptive.
-This is the pass you make in the opposite direction in which you're facing or dribbling.
-To pull it off you dribble or even just face one direction and then play the back in the other direction.
+This is the pass you make in the opposite direction in which you’re facing or dribbling.
+To pull it off you dribble or even just face one direction and then play the soccer ball back in the other direction.

 For instance, you could be dribbling from the center of the field to the right side and play a diagonal ball to the left sided midfielder.
 As everyone moves towards the right you try to surprise them by playing this blind pass.
 The key is that you’ve taken a picture of the field already.
-You know you're teammate is there and waiting for the pass.
+You know your teammate is there and waiting for the pass.
 Xabi Alonso likes to do this.
-He doesn’t necessarily whip the ball completely to the other side of the field but he'll move in one direction and then play these long through ball the other way.
+He doesn’t necessarily whip the ball completely to the other side of the field but he’ll move in one direction and then play these long through balls the other way.
 Guti too, his former teammate at Real Madrid, likes to do this.
 Ryan Giggs from time to time will play a ball like this.
-Again, sometimes all it takes is a little shift of the body or the way you’re facing, like you're going to play the ball one way and then clip the ball in the other direction.
-It's a great way to catch the other team off guard.
+Again, sometimes all it takes is a little shift of the body or the way you’re facing, like you’re going to play the ball one way and then clip the ball in the other direction.
+It’s a great way to catch the other team off guard.

 Listen to your teammates, especially if they say turn or time or man on – take their advice.
 They can make things a lot easier for you.
 It’s really important to communicate on the field and let your teammates know when they have time or when there is pressure coming.
 It’s a good habit to get into.
 If you play the ball pass along a message.
 Give your teammate some direction, as in – man on, you’ve got time, go at them, get stuck in, push up, and so forth.